OVERVIEW

 With an indirect rollover, instead of transferring directly to a solo 401k plan, you’re transferring the funds to yourself first.
 It’s up to you to then deposit that into your solo 401k account.
 You get 60 days to deposit the funds, and if you’re late, you’ll trigger an early-distribution penalty of 10%.

 Not only that, but when you use an indirect rollover, the IRS requires your old plan custodian to withhold 20% from your check.
-In case you’re unable to make the timely deposit into your new account, the 20% withheld amount would be used to pay the penalties for your early distribution.
+In case you’re unable to make the timely deposit into your new account, the 20% withheld amount would be used to pay taxes on your early distribution.
 You’re required to deposit the full amount into your new solo 401k.
 But because 20% of it was withheld from your check, it’s up to you to come up with the difference.
 After you deposit the full amount, the withheld amount will be refunded back to you as a tax credit.

 Example: Let’s say you want to do an indirect rollover of $50,000 from your 401k at work into your solo 401k account.
 Your employer will withhold 20% and send you a check for $40,000 rather than the full $50,000.
 Then, you get 60 days to come up with the additional $10,000, and deposit the full amount of $50,000 into your solo 401k.
 Once the IRS sees that you deposited the money and that the full amount was rolled over, you’ll be refunded the withheld amount of $10,000.